micked99/ICT-Wspr-complete-setup/README.md

 Slowly increased power in 4 steps - Default setting is 79 - Max power
 Good WDT function of 328 - Will never fail to wake up even with unstable solar cells powering the board
 Will work at low clocks, tested down to 1Mhz on the 328 - Deafult is 2Mhz
-Powersave of gps by set it to single naviagtion system  - See Gps section
+Powersave of gps by set it to single navigational system  - See Gps section

 # GPS: